epistoteles/epistoteles/README.md

 ## 👋 Hi, I’m @epistoteles
-Building agents for Accenture Song.
+Building agents for initions/Accenture Song.

 I recently finished my Master’s degree in Intelligent Adaptive Systems at the University of Hamburg.
 In the past, I have interned at the Vector Institute for Artificial Intelligence in Toronto and MOIA, a ridesharing startup based in Hamburg.